View Walter Reese's Obituary on srpressgazette.com and share memories

 He was an active elder, teacher, choir member, youth advisor and much more in the Presbyterian Church for many years, with service in the local area and regionally as well as trips to connect with Presbyterian churches overseas, including South Africa, Kenya, Thailand, and China.

-He gave countless hours of volunteer efforts to the Santa Rosa Chamber of Commerce (twice honored as their "Man of the Year"), The Boy Scouts of America, Sunrise Kiwanis of Santa Rosa (Aktion Club, Terrific Kids, ), The Arc of the Emerald Coast, Santa Rosa Clean Community and Santa Rosa Rivers Cleanup, Blackwater River Foundation, and apologies to all those not listed!
+He gave countless hours of volunteer efforts to the Santa Rosa Chamber of Commerce (twice honored as their "Man of the Year"), The Boy Scouts of America, Sunrise Kiwanis of Santa Rosa (Aktion Club, Terrific Kids, Relay for Life), The Arc of the Emerald Coast, Santa Rosa Clean Community and Santa Rosa Rivers Cleanup, Blackwater River Foundation, and apologies to all those not listed!

 His faith and practice spanned his life.
 He recognized the accomplishments of others wherever he served, and partnered with others to make a positive difference in the world.
 He was an educator and life builder wherever he saw the chance.
 He was a generous and determined man of faith, family man, mentor, advocate, friend, servant leader - a "life force," and "fishing buddy."
 Even through the challenges brought on by his failing health he remained fiercely positive and always had a smile for any visitor.
 He brought a can do attitude to everything he ever did.